* Lehman seeks information on fund activities

 On Friday, attorneys for Lehman Brothers filed notices of subpoena for hedge funds Greenlight, SAC, Citadel Investment Group, Och-Ziff Capital Management and Goldman Sachs & Co GS.N, seeking access to documents and employees to conduct an investigation.

 The attorneys at Kasowitz, Benson, Torres & Friedman LLP, were hired as “special counsel” by Lehman Brothers in January to investigate whether certain “third parties” made “statements that interfered with, and damaged (Lehman’s) business.”
-They are also tasked with investigating whether any “illegal activity” occurred.
+They are also investigating whether any “illegal activity” occurred.

 The subpoenas filed by Kasowitz Benson on Friday are the first formal step to obtaining more information from the funds that could potentially be used to build a legal case against them.
 Funds generated by any lawsuit would be used to repay Lehman’s creditors.